darklab8/autogit/docs/git-conventional-commits.md

 ## Standard

-[This linter](../) was made to help enforcing [Git conventional commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard
+[This linter - autogit](../) will help enforcing [Git conventional commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard

 It operates through [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) of your repository.
 Once linked, it will enforce itself on git commit at any your Git GUI tool.